Joaquim José Inácio, Viscount of Inhaúma: Illness and death

 Unknown to Inhaúma and only a few days before the fall of Humaitá, the Progressive cabinet in Rio de Janeiro had resigned following a political crisis.
 The Emperor called the Conservatives, under the leadership of Joaquim Rodrigues Torres, Viscount of Itaboraí, back into power on 16 July 1868.
 During the Progressive administration, Inhaúma had developed a trusting friendship with the able, young Navy Minister Afonso Celso de Assis Figueiredo (later Viscount of Ouro Preto).
 The return of the Conservatives resulted in Inhaúma's election to the Chamber of Deputies as a representative for the province of Amazonas, although he would never assume office.
+That would be a role assumed by Leonel Martiniano de Alencar.
 In the new political climate, Inhaúma was also considered a contender for a senatorial chair representing the province of Rio de Janeiro.

 Meanwhile, Caxias had organized an assault on the new Paraguayan defenses which López had thrown up along the Pikysyry, south of Asunción (Paraguay's capital).
 This stream afforded a strong defensive position which was anchored by the Paraguay River and by the swampy jungle of the Chaco region.
 Caxias had a road cut through the supposedly impenetrable Chaco, located on the other side of the Paraguayan River where the Allied army was camped.
 The Brazilian ships carried the Allied troops across the river, where they moved over the road which had been finished in December.
 The Allied forces outflanked the Paraguayan lines and attacked from the rear.
 The combined allied forces annihilated the Paraguayan army and on 1 January 1869 Asunción was occupied.